vadim-job-hg/myUglyMonstrousProjectsFromStudentLife/JapanCrosswordDiplom/readme.md

 This is my diplom project in Kharkiv Patent&Computer college.
-There is wery stupid logik!
+There is very stupid logik!
 Visual Basic 6